 What is “Personality” and What is the Best Personality Profile to use During Recruitment?

-Chris Apps • Sep 01, 2023
+Chris Apps • 1 September 2023

 What is “Personality” and What is the Best Personality Profile to use During Recruitment?

 In general terms, personality is a set or repertoire of behaviours that is usually consistent across time and situations.
-There is variability but for most day-to-day situations and contexts, excluding highly stressful, novel or significant power differences, our personality is stable and predictable.
-It is not possible to predict specific instances of behaviour but knowing a person’s personality can help predict how they will behave most of the time in normal, physically and psychologically safe, conditions.
+There is variability, but for most day-to-day situations and contexts, excluding highly stressful, novel, or significant power differences, our personality is stable and predictable.
+It is not possible to predict specific instances of behaviour, but knowing a person’s personality can help predict how they will behave most of the time in normal, physically and psychologically safe conditions.

 What personality profile, amongst the numerous products on the market, is the best or most accurate, particularly in the recruitment and staff selection context?
 After a 30-minute survey of the internet and viewing known test provider websites, I was able to identify 36 different personality or behavioural assessments!